akselsoft/aion/README.md

 **Map mode (recommended for multiple independent projects/domains)**

 When monitoring multiple separate directories, each with its own config file, use a watch-map JSON file to define the folder-to-config mappings.
-A map can also include `idle-time` entries that run a config after the watcher has been quiet for a configured duration.
+A map can also include `idle-time` entries that run a config after the watcher has been quiet for a configured duration, or `schedule` entries that run a config on matching days without requiring a file change.

 1. Create a watch-map file (e.g., `workspace/watch-map.json`):
 ```json